kz3640/CTL/README.md

 # CTL

 CTL is a Console application written in Python that allows users to play complete the lyrics.
+This project is unfinished.

 ## Build and Run